naoTimesdev/ndiscord.py/docs/ext/app/usage.rst

 If any of those checks fail in the example above, then the command will not be run.

-When an error happens, the error is propagated to the :ref:`error handlers <ext_app_error_handler>`.
-If you do not raise a custom :exc:`~ext.commands.CommandError` derived exception, then it will get wrapped up into a :exc:`~ext.app.ApplicationCheckFailure` exception as so:
+When an error happens, the error is propagated to the :ref:`error handlers <ext_app_usage_error_handler>`.
+If you do not raise a custom :exc:`~ext.app.ApplicationCommandError` derived exception, then it will get wrapped up into a :exc:`~ext.app.ApplicationCheckFailure` exception as so:

 .. code-block:: python3